 Co-sponsored by the National Lawyers Guild Students and Black Law Students… more »

 Hear from a panel of prosecutors from a variety of levels/counties in the metro Atlanta area discussing how they define “justice” and what they can do to further justice through their exercise of prosecutorial discretion.
 Lunch will be provided.

 The Prosecutor’s Role When: Noon Wednesday, Sept.
 27 Where: Knowles Conference Room, Lower Level Lunch provided

 Join OUTLaw and the Center for Access to Justice for a lunch-time panel discussion of the name-change litigation in Georgia and challenges to North Carolina’s HB2, which, among other things, prohibits people from using the bathroom that corresponds with their gender identity.
 Lunch will be served.

 Trans Justice When: Noon, Thursday, March 9 Where: Room… more »

-Transforming Marseille: Balancing Urban Redevelopment, Economic Growth, Social Equity and Environmental Protection Recent Programs Inclusive and Sustainable Rio: Cultural Diversity, Property and the Environment (Rio de Janeiro, Brazil 2010) Planning for Disaster: Place, Population, Culture and the Environment (Istanbul, 2013) Beyond Affordable Housing: An Interdisciplinary Multinational Approach to Adequate Housing… more »
+Transforming Marseille: Balancing Urban Redevelopment, Economic Growth, Social Equity and Environmental Protection in the Building of Metropolitan Area Recent Programs Inclusive and Sustainable Rio: Cultural Diversity, Property and the Environment (Rio de Janeiro, Brazil 2010) Planning for Disaster: Place, Population, Culture and the Environment (Istanbul, 2013) Beyond Affordable Housing: An Interdisciplinary Multinational Approach to Adequate Housing… more »

 This Interdisciplinary Workshop is for those engaged in research relating to how lower-income individuals interact with the civil and criminal justice systems and is open to faculty and graduate students from across Georgia State.
 Workshop participants will inform others about their research projects and identify possible areas and partners for collaboration.
 In addition, participants will… more »